 For one, Unity may prove too complicated for what some developers need.
 It has a high ceiling of capabilities that can come with a steep learning curve.
 There are simpler, quicker engines out there for those that want to make a simpler, quicker game.
 An expansive engine like Unity might be overkill in a lot of cases.

 Unreal was released in 1998.
-It sports the same base features as Unity, handling physics, graphics, gameplay logic and more, but there are some features that make it a clear choice for certain game developers.
+It sports the same base features as Unity, handling physics, graphics, gameplay logic and more, but there are some features that make it a clear choice for some game developers.

 Unreal Engine (UE) prides itself on higher fidelity graphics handling.
 Out of the box, Unreal’s lighting system looks a lot better than Unity’s.
 Without getting too specific, your game will simply look better in Unreal, all without much configuration or negative impact on in-game performance and compile times.